sanyambassi/aws-thales-crdp-workshop/README.md

 Before running the script, ensure you have the following:

 1. AWS CLI configured with the appropriate permissions.
+For required IAM permissions, see (`workshop_user_iam_policy.yaml`)
 2. Kubernetes CLI (`kubectl`) installed and configured.
 3. `jq` command-line JSON processor installed.